 Discovery Gives Shark Week TV’s Biggest Promo Push

-B&C has partnered with always-on TV ad measurement and attribution company iSpot.tv to bring you a weekly chart we call Promo Mojo: exclusive data showing the top five TV promos ranked by ad impressions.
-These are the shows networks have been promoting most heavily to drive tune-in (our data covers the seven-day period through July 28).
+B&C has partnered with attention and conversion analytics company iSpot.tv to bring you a weekly chart we call Promo Mojo: exclusive data showing the top five TV promos ranked by TV ad impressions.
+These are the shows networks have been promoting most heavily to drive tune-in (our data covers the seven-day period through July 15).

-On the strength of 220.6 million TV ad impressions, Discovery’s Shark Week is the most-promoted programming in our ranking; the network also snags third place for Serengeti.
+On the strength of 217 million TV ad impressions, Discovery swims to the top of our ranking with its promo for Shark Week.
+Last time it was in fifth place.
+Meanwhile, our previous chart-topper, CBS’s new obstacle-course competition show TKO: Total Knock Out, still gets major promo love, landing at No. 3.
+And once again a promo for FX’s drug-world saga Snowfall grabs second place.

-Reality TV actually dominates our entire chart, with HGTV hyping two shows — Flip or Flop in second and Hidden Potential in fifth — and Food Network trying to work up our appetite for BBQ Brawl: Flay vs. Symon in fourth.
+Closing out our chart: HGTV with its network sizzle promo, celebrating multiple series, in fourth place, and a Desert Flippers-specific promo in fifth.

-Notably, Hidden Potential earns the highest iSpot Attention Index (144) in our ranking, getting 44% fewer interruptions than the average promo (interruptions include changing the channel, pulling up the guide, fast-forwarding or turning off the TV).
+Notably, HGTV’s sizzle promo scores the highest iSpot Attention Index (146) in our ranking, getting 46% fewer interruptions than the average promo (interruptions include changing the channel, pulling up the guide, fast-forwarding or turning off the TV).

 The television industry's top news stories, analysis and blogs of the day.